 Challenging Terrain for Beauty M&A

-According to Wang, one of the main reasons that multinationals have been largely silent on the C-Beauty M&A front in recent years is that they have been burned before, and will be hesitant to jump back into the fray.
+One of the main reasons that multinationals have been largely silent on the C-Beauty M&A front in recent years is that they have been burned before, and will be hesitant to jump back into the fray.

-She points to the experience of L'Oréal, which invested heavily in Chinese beauty brands from its purchase of Little Nurse (2003), Yue Sai (2004) and Magic Holdings (2014).
+L'Oréal invested heavily in Chinese beauty brands from its purchase of Little Nurse (2003), Yue Sai (2004) and Magic Holdings (2014).
 The latter deal alone cost the French group HK$ 6.5 billion (the equivalent of around $843 million at the time).

 In each case, the Chinese beauty acquisitions that promised so much simply fizzled out, with sales and profits declining significantly for the brands in the wake of these deals.
-Deloitte’s Wang seems to have the answer why.

 Another reason for the global groups’ silence on the C-Beauty M&A front, according to Mariana Kou, Senator for China at the World Business Angels Investment Forum, is that the rush of domestic private equity and growth of C-Beauty players has raised valuations to a point at which acquisition becomes untenable.